rrutt/SPERT/README.md

 This program is free open source software licensed under the [MIT License](./MIT-License.html), Copyright © 2024 Rick Rutt.

-Information about the development history and source code compilation of the **SPERT** program appear at the end of this document in the [Developer Information](#DeveloperInformation) section.
+Information about the source code compilation of the **SPERT** program appear at the end of this document in the [Developer Information](#DeveloperInformation) section.

 ## About the Software